Tutorial: Launch and configure a WordPress instance in Amazon Lightsail

 In the address, replace PublicIpAddress with the public IP address of your WordPress instance.
 You can get your instance's public IP address from the Lightsail console as shown in the following example:

 In the Username or Email Address box, enter

 In the Password box, enter the default password obtained earlier in this tutorial.

 Choose Log in.

-You are now signed in to your WordPress dashboard where you can perform administrative actions on your website.
+You are now signed in to the administration dashboard of your WordPress website where you can perform administrative actions.
 For more information about administering your WordPress website, see the WordPress Codex in the WordPress documentation.

 Step 5: Create a Lightsail static IP address and attach it to your WordPress instance